Centrobill/wc-centrobill/README.md

 * Install any pending updates if necessary.
 * In case __WooCommerce__ plugin is not installed, please install it and update it.

-### Personal Centrobill API Auth Key and Merchant Portal login credentials
+### Personal Centrobill API Token and Merchant Portal login credentials
-* Obtain your personal account's __API Auth Key__ from your Centrobill account manager.
+* Obtain your personal account's __Token__ from your Centrobill account manager.
 * Obtain __Centrobill Merchant Portal__ login credentials from your Centrobill account manager.

 ### Install the plugin